 A mini-split air handler in the corner of a room just below the ceiling with a vent installed

-Mini-split heat pumps are permanently installed in the home to provide heating and cooling at the flick of a switch.
-Convenience is a significant selling point of these systems.
+Mini-split heat pumps are permanently installed in the home to provide both heating and cooling with a simple, push-button remote.

 How Does a Mini-Split Drain From The Wall or Ceiling?